bright/new-www/content/projects/digitally-connecting-the-uk-care-homes.md

 ![home care HealthTech](blob:https://brightinventions.pl/c34ed702-a0dd-44a5-b251-ac6091eb69e5 "home care HealthTech")

-Upon the debut of their initial eMAR solution, **Camascope reached out to our team to explore a collaborative effort aimed at refining and advancing the product to a more sophisticated stage**.
-As a result, a comprehensive eMAR solution emerged.
-A mobile application, accessible on both Apple and Android devices, now **provides seamless access to patients' medical history and prescribed medications**.
+Upon the debut of their initial **Electronic Medication Administration Record (eMAR) solution, the client reached out to our team to explore a collaborative effort to refine and advance the product to a more sophisticated stage**.
+As a result, a comprehensive eMAR solution has been developed together with a mobile application, accessible on both Apple and Android devices, which now **provides seamless access to patients' medical history and prescribed medications**.

 This application facilitates **real-time updates on medication intake** accessible for healthcare providers, patients, and their families.
 The **offline mode empowers caregivers to make essential updates without concern for internet connectivity**.

-Moreover, the **Camascope system mandates supervisor approval for significant treatment alterations.
-It also reduces errors by promptly notifying care home staff about potential missed medications**, alleviating the considerable responsibility of their workload.
+Furthermore, our collaboration with the client includes implementing a system that mandates supervisor approval for significant treatment changes, fostering a collaborative approach. **The system also minimizes errors by promptly notifying care home staff of potential missed medications, thereby lightening their workload through our client-centric solutions**.

 ## ![challenge](/images/gearwheel.svg) challenge: making a data-heavy and multifunctional system an intuitive one